Grand Theft Auto IV: Gameplay

 The single-player mode lets players control an Eastern European war veteran, Niko Bellic.
 During the story, Niko meets and befriends various new characters.
-They can then perform favours for Niko whenever he asks; for example, his cousin Roman, who owns a taxi service, can send one of his cabs to take Niko to any destination around the city.
+While free roaming the game world, players may engage in context-specific activities such as bowling or darts, either alone or with friends.
+Other available activities include a vigilante mini-game, and in-game television programming.
+Hanging out, answering calls, or completing missions of friends will increase that friend's respect.
+If their respect is high enough, the player can unlock favours; for example, Niko's cousin Roman owns a taxi service, and can send one of his cabs to take Niko to any destination without a fee.
 Cabs are always available during gameplay for quick travel to a destination.
 Throughout the course of the game, players are also faced with morality choices, which alter the storyline appropriately depending on the player's choice.
-While free roaming the game world, players may engage in context-specific activities such as bowling or darts.
-Other available activities include a vigilante mini-game, and in-game television programming.
-Niko has a cell phone for contacting friends and starting activities.
+Niko has a cell phone for contacting friends and hanging out with them through activities.
 The cell phone is also used to access the game's online multiplayer mode, and to enter cheat codes.
 To access the in-game Internet, which allows Niko to send and receive emails and set up prospective dates with potential girlfriends, Niko can use Internet cafés located around the city.
 The game also features a subway system, allowing players to quickly traverse through the game's world.

 The online multiplayer mode for Grand Theft Auto IV allows up to 32 players to freely roam across the map.
 Players decide which game mode they wish to play, including deathmatches and street races.
 Both cooperative and competitive game modes are available, split into ranked and unranked matches.
 For players to level up through ranks, in-game money has to be earned.
 The game also features a Free Mode, in which players have the entire map open to explore, with no end goal or mission to complete.
 Hosts of the game can control many variables, such as police presence, traffic, and weapons.
 The multiplayer mode was discontinued on Windows in 2020.